UltraFerous/lhl_midterm_story_creator/routes/routes.md

 GET '/' - Redirect to root '/'

+GET '/new' - Render create new story page

 GET '/:id' - Render story page for story with matching id

-GET '/new' - Render create new story page

 ### '/api/stories'

-POST '/new' - Create new database entry for new story, and redirect to '/stories/:id'
+POST '/' - Create new database entry for new story, and redirect to '/stories/:id'

-POST '/:id/complete' - Mark story with matching id complete in database
+PATCH '/:id/complete' - Mark story with matching id complete in database

 ### '/contributions'